jmmorato/openddsharp/Documentation/OpenDDSharp.Standard.Doc/articles/getting_started.md

 ### Shutdown the application

-Before exit the application you should release all the resources used by DDS.
+Before exiting the application you should release all the resources used by DDS.
 The following code shows how to release all the entities previously created:

 ```csharp
 participant.DeleteContainedEntities();